Kathegnosis/cse15l-lab-reports/lab-report-1-week-2.md

 <br>
 Well, luckily for me/you, Lab 1 offered this solution: ssh keys.
 <br>
-To start, enter this command (if you're not on Windows like me):
+To start, enter this command (if you're not on Windows):
 <br>
 `ssh-keygen`
 <br>